 - Put them through a course like The Brand X Method.

 - Pay them up to the salary cap (44 percent of the revenue from the course).

 Start here: “Hiring a Kids Program Coach.”

-Two-Brain gyms: Get a full job description and hiring guide on the Roadmap: Revenue Diversity, Milestone 9.
+Two-Brain gyms: Get a full job description and hiring guide on the Growth ToolKit: Revenue Diversity, Milestone 9.